toddwmac/gemini-newcomer-site/Dev_plan.md

     *   **Contact Section:** Content for club contact information.

 ### 2.2.
 AI Mindset Training Module - AI Foundations (Part 1 - Integrated into Homepage)
-All lessons from Part 1 are implemented as distinct, modular React components, integrated into the single homepage.
+All lessons from Part 1 are integrated into the single homepage.
 1.  **AI Mindset Hub (`/ai-mindset` is now `/`):** Central landing page with overview and navigation to sections.
 2.  **Lesson 1: Welcome to Your AI Copilot (`#ai-foundations-welcome`):** Introduction to the "AI Mindset" concept.
 3.  **Lesson 2: Beyond a Search Engine (`#ai-foundations-beyond-search`):** Explaining the difference between search and AI conversation.